 What is osteoarthritis

 Osteoarthritis is a deterioration of cartilage surrounding the joints.
-In a normal healthy body the ends of bones are coated with protective cartilage.
+In a normal healthy body the ends of bones are coated with protective layer of cartilage.
 Cartilage is constantly broken down and rebuilt.
 In a healthy body, it is rebuilt faster than it is broken down.
 However if it breaks down too fast or rebuilds too slowly, due to things such as old age, disease or genetics, then cartilage degrades allowing bones to rub together, causing pain, irritation and inflammation.